tuangauss/DataScienceProjects/README.md

 All the codes are written entirely in Python or R.

-*** I published almost exclusively on Towards Data Science publication through Partnership program so please check out these articles as a way to support me and my future projects
+*** I published almost exclusively on Towards Data Science publication through Medium's Partnership program so please check out these articles as a way to support me and my future projects

 ### Predicting the EPL with R and Poisson model